Last Updated on: 4th December 2024, 01:38 pm

 Whitening has a limit and if it is exceeded, the hydrogen peroxide will break down the proteins in the enamel, generating changes in the structure of the tooth.

-The process stabilizes at a certain moment; to identify when the point has been reached, dentists use color guides to verify the progress of the whitening, based on the initial tone of the patient and determine when to end the procedure.
+The process stabilizes at a certain moment; to identify when the point has been reached, dentists use color guides to verify the progress of the whitening, based on the initial tone of the patient, and determine when to end the procedure.
+It is recommended to do it no more than once a year.

 What is the Population Most Vulnerable to the Side Effects of Teeth Whitening?